Image description

 They learned so much in the kitchen:

-- We also expanded our kitchen vocabulary, talking about words like savory and incorporate — blending cooking and communication into one tasty lesson!
+• We also expanded our kitchen vocabulary, talking about words like savory and incorporate — blending cooking and communication into one tasty lesson!
+It was a fun and flavorful way to kick off our spring session!

 The Kidz Kitchen partnered with Zeraleaf, a local microgreens business.
 Our junior chefs took "grow kits" home and tended to them throughout the week.
 We harvested the delicate greens in class and used them to create vitamin-rich veggie bowls.